tabfloater/tabfloater.github.io/_includes/privacy.md

 **Note:** The first event from the above list is sent before you have a chance to opt-out of usage data collection.
 By installing TabFloater, you agree to this.

 No personal information is ever sent as part of the usage statistics data.
-TabFloater also instructs Google Analytics to anonymize your IP address, which hides your exact geographic location. <a href="https://support.google.com/analytics/answer/2763052?hl=en" target="_blank">Click here</a> to learn more about this.
+TabFloater also instructs Google Analytics to anonymize your IP address, which hides your exact geographic location. <a href="https://support.google.com/analytics/answer/2763052?hl=en" target="_blank" rel="noopener">Click here</a> to learn more about this.

 The developers of TabFloater only see an aggregated view of the geographical distribution of users, but cannot tie this, or any other data to a specific user.